 Oh, and I see it has the 2015 flavor award winner badge.
 That actually really influences on-the-spot purchasing decisions when consumers are making important shopping choices for the households / demographic segments they represent.

-This part’s like the denouement: Now that I’m grown, I know Taco Tico does not really count as Mexican food.
-What’s more, my dad now likes at least Americanized Mexican food reasonably well, partly because the guys at the grain elevator where he worked for so long teased him gently about his gringo-food lunches until he finally gave in and expanded his horizons a little.
+Oh, but back to my original point: now that I’m grown, I know Taco Tico does not really count as Mexican food.
+What’s more, my dad now likes at least Americanized Mexican food reasonably well, partly because the guys at the grain elevator where he worked for so long teased him about his gringo-food lunches until he finally gave in and expanded his horizons a little.